dunglas/vulcain/spec/vulcain.md

 The `*` character is escaped by encoding it as the `~2` character sequence.

+By design, this selector is simple and limited.
+Simple selectors make it easier to limit the complexity of requests executed by the server.

 # Query Parameters

 Another option available to clients is to utilize Request URI query-string parameters to pass preload and fields selectors.
 The `preload` and `query` parameters `MAY` be used to pass selectors corresponding respectively to the `Preload` and `Fields` HTTP headers.
 To pass multiple selectors, parameters can be passed multiple times.